Risk Factors Dashboard

 Governance

 Cybersecurity is among the risks identified by our ERA for Board-level oversight.
 The Audit Committee of the Board has oversight of information technology controls related to financial reporting, while the Compliance Committee of the Board has oversight of technology-related risk, including privacy and cybersecurity.
 The Audit Committee and Compliance Committee meet jointly at least annually to review cybersecurity risks and programs, and they are updated as needed on cybersecurity threats, incidents, or new developments in our cybersecurity risk profile.
 The chairs of the Audit Committee and Compliance Committee provide updates to the Board after each committee meeting.
 The CIO/CTO and CISO provide regular updates to the Board, Audit Committee, or Compliance Committee about material risks from cybersecurity threats.
 The CIO/CTO or CISO also provide regular updates to the Board, Audit Committee or Compliance Committee about cybersecurity trends and regulatory updates, data governance and usage, technology infrastructure, our training and compliance efforts, and implications for our business strategy.
-External consultants also periodically update the Board on cybersecurity trends and developments.
+In addition to the information provided in these meetings, members of our Board have access to continuing education, which includes topics relating to cybersecurity risks.

 Recently Filed